 Our Campus

-We partner with our sister business, Smithereen Farm, which runs the farm business and agricultural operations — feeding our residents and visitors from a growing local, regional, and international community.
+Greenhorns is hosted by Smithereen Farm, our sister organization who runs the farm business and agricultural operations — feeding our residents and visitors from a growing local, regional, and international community.
+Smithereen rents space to Greenhorns.

 Our Campus Includes:

-• The Smithereen "home farm", 160 acres of diverse organic agriculture and forest overlooking Cobscook Bay.
-Here we host most of our workshops in the gentle shade of the summer kitchen.
+• The Smithereen Home Farm, 160 acres of diverse organic agriculture and forest overlooking Cobscook Bay.
+Here we host most of our workshops in the gentle shade of the timber-framed Summer Kitchen.

-• Blueberry Land, just down the road from the home farm, which hosts four campsites (newly outfitted in 2023 with custom canvas-covered A-frames built by Haystack Joinery) and six acres of organic lowbush blueberry production.
+• Blueberry Land, just down the road, which hosts four campsites (newly outfitted in 2023 with custom canvas-covered A-frames built by Haystack Joinery) and six acres of organic lowbush blueberry production, available for U-Pick in the summer.

-• Reversing Hall, our 1896 Odd Fellows Hall which hosts Greenhorns' 8,000+ volume collection of books on a wide array of topics relevant to agriculture, land use, policy, history, and more!
+• Reversing Hall, our 1896 Odd Fellows Hall which hosts Greenhorns' Agrarian Library: an 8,000+ volume collection of books on a wide array of topics relevant to agriculture, land use, policy, history, and more!
+We host people from around the world for creative projects and agrarian research.

-• Grey Lodge, a former mining office which now hosts our main office, the Smithereen Farm store, thrifty shopee (new in 2023!), conference room, sunny parlor, and a place for our artists in residence to sleep.
+• Grey Lodge, a former mining office which now hosts the Smithereen Farm Store, open May–October every year.
+(You can shop online all year round!)
+Also at the Grey Lodge is our main office, a thrifty shopee (new!), conference room, sunny parlor, and places for our artists in residence to sleep.

-• Minke Kitchen, a fully equipped commercial kitchen that serves as the central hub Smithereen Farm's USDA Local Food Promotion Program grant initiative to support and promote local producers in Washington County.
+• Minke Kitchen, a fully equipped commercial kitchen that serves as the central hub for Smithereen Farm's USDA Local Food Promotion Program grant initiative to support and promote local producers in Washington County.
+This facility is run by Smithereen, where they process MOFGA certified, value-added products, made from seaweed, herbs, mushrooms, blueberries, cranberries, apple cider vinegar, and more.

 • Soon-to-be seven greenhouses for kelp drying, blueberry drying, tomatoes & tomatillos, and seedlings.

-• Six single family houses along the Pennamaquan River, three of which will be renovated by Summer 2023 -- all historic, derelict, and in much need of love and care.
+• Six single family houses along the Pennamaquan River, three of which will be renovated by Summer 2023 — all historic, derelict, and in much need of love and care.
+Here, Smithereen hosts winter residents, providing affordable shared housing to encourage more young farmers to move to Washington County.

 • A small limited-purpose aquaculture lease in Schooner Cove for Smithereen Farm's kelp and oyster production.